top of page

 Where can I find the fresh veggies?

-Keep an eye (and ear) out also for us driving daily throughout the streets of Nashua with our Lil' Free Veggie Truck that plays an ice cream jingle (hopefully your kids aren't sad when they see veggies)!
+Keep an eye (and ear) out also for us driving daily throughout the streets of Nashua with our Lil' Free Veggie Truck that plays our ice cream jingle (listen).
+Hopefully your kids aren't sad when they see veggies)!

 Monday